myusf01/ss-pipe/README.md

         gif-mockup-mobile

 ```

 ## To use ss-pipe with AWS and Github Actions

 🔨 Processing documentation, will be here soon.
+> 📌
+>
+> You should add Cache-Control to no-cache in metadata otherwise Github will use cached image.
+> So that linked image will not be updated in README file.

 ## Credits

 ✨ Thanks to [Claudia Cachay-Osorio](https://github.com/claudiacachayosorio/demo-gifs) and [Aimeri Baddouh](https://dev.to/aimerib/using-puppeteer-to-make-animated-gifs-of-page-scrolls-1lko) for their great works.